dlstreamer/pipeline-server/docs/defining_pipelines.md

 absolute paths enabling pipeline templates to reference them by name.
 You can use the `model-proc` property to point to custom model-proc by specifying absolute path.
 More details are provided in the [Deep Learning Models](#deep-learning-models) section.

-#### Special Handling of Model-Instance-ID in OpenVINO Gstreamer elements
+#### Model Persistance in OpenVINO GStreamer Elements

-In the section above, the example code for gvadetect has the element property
+In the section above, the example code for `gvadetect` has the element property

 ```
 model-instance-id=<id>
 ```

 This is a special optional property that will hold the model in memory instead of releasing it when the pipeline completes.
-This will save time and memory usage when launching the same pipeline multiple times.
+This improves load time and reduces memory usage when launching the same pipeline multiple times.
 The model is associated with the given ID to allow subsequent runs to use the same model instance.

-Its important to be careful when using this property when dealing with multiple hardware targets as models are loaded for a specific device.
+It's important to be careful when using this property when running pipelines across multiple hardware targets as models are loaded for a specific device.
 For example, if a model is loaded on the CPU and is given an instance ID of 'inf0', then that ID must not be used to run the model on the GPU.

-When using the same pipeline with different accelerators, the model-instance-id must be parameterized so that a unique id can be provided by the request for each accelerator
+When using the same pipeline with elements that target different accelerators, the model-instance-id must be parameterized so that a unique id can be provided within the request for each accelerator.

-In the same vein as the hardware targets mentioned above, when working with various models ensure that pipelines have unique IDs for each model to prevent overloading models to the same instance-id.
+Ensure that your pipelines also have unique IDs for each model to prevent overloading models to the same instance-id.
 For example, if you have a detection model and a classification model, they can not have the same model-instance-id value, in any VA-Serving pipeline.

-Different pipelines can have the same model-instance-id value, as long as the model is the same one for all instances of that id, and for the same hardware target
+Different pipelines may share the same value for `model-instance-id` as long as the model is the same across all instances using the assigned id, and targets the same hardware device.

 #### More Information